Frequently Asked Questions:

 any visas that you must have) to enter any foreign country including the United

 States.
-The Permanent Residency Card is not a travel document, it is an identification
+The Permanent Residence Card is not a travel document, it is an identification

 document to state your status in Canada.
 You may use it to get back into the country

 3. If I applied for a PR card, can I leave the country?

 Yes.
 You can leave the country even if you do not have a Card but you must notify one

 of the Canadian Visa offices abroad to obtain a travel document to be able to come

 4. How much does a PR card cost?

 There is a government fee of $50 for a PR card.
 This cost is included in the application